cunybpl/nycet_pnp/src/content/calculation_methodologies/fan-motors-energy-consumption.md

 ## Fan Motor Calculations

-### Constant-speed, constant-volume single-speed fan energy calculator
+### Constant-speed, constant-volume single-speed fan energy calculations

 This calculation tool is for a constant speed, constant volume system.
 Measured input data include spot measurements for true power and motor operational time per hour, as measured by motor on/off loggers for the supply and return fans in the Fan Motor.